 - Effecting Change: Our expectation is that district teams will work to adapt, refine, and implement Framework-based strategies and professional development resources with teachers, principals, and central staff in ways that are highly context-specific, influence policy and teaching practice, and ultimately promote the achievement of each and every student in STEM.

 Teams with district-wide responsibility for STEM education who:

-	provide professional development, training, coaching, mentoring and/or leadership to K–12 teachers.
+- Have a passion for addressing critical issues of access and equity in STEM education and/or education at large provide professional development, training, coaching, mentoring and/or leadership to K–12 teachers.
 We are particularly interested in recruiting participants that represent the cultural, racial, and economic diversity of our students.

-	are from Iowa, Minnesota, North Dakota, South Dakota, or Wisconsin.
+- Are from Iowa, Minnesota, North Dakota, South Dakota, or Wisconsin.

 Program Structure and Commitment:

 PAGE is a yearlong journey that begins with a 5-day intensive professional development institute held at the Science Museum of Minnesota in Saint Paul, and is followed by an additional 6 days together during the school year.
 During the course of the program, participants are expected to actively work to adapt, implement, and refine the strategies, frameworks, and professional development resources of the program in their work with teachers and to share their successes and struggles with the rest of the PAGE community.